codynhanpham/jp-to-en-ocr/README.md

 And if you really want to live on the edge, you can even enable rolling context as well!
 Which will use the previous translations as references for the next translation.

+***This feature was tested for compatibility with text-generation-webui [snapshot 2023-10-29](https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-10-29)***

+!!!! *The snapshot-2023-11-05 has an API breaking change.
+An update is in-coming.*

 ## How?

 ***Note: I have only tested this code on a Windows machine with NVIDIA GPU.
 In theory, things should work the same on Mac and Linux.***